MadisonMadi/Staff-Helper/README.md

   - Calibrate reels and poles for better stats and bonuses.
 Higher rarity increases costs and bonus percentage.
 Upgrading in Artisan removes bonus. '/calibrator' (Mariner Rank)

+- /staffhelp calibratorloc ➜ Calibrator Location Message
+  - The Calibrator can be found by going to /spawn, go inside and turn around and then to the right you will find the Calibrator.

 - /staffhelp contest ➜ Contest Message
   - Winning a contest top 3 will give you money, location xp, shards and if 5 people participate top 3 has a chance to win a pet and bait package!